Whatsapp Icon

 • Reduce consumption of solid foods, especially two days before the procedure.

 • Switch to a clear liquid diet the day before your colonoscopy.
-This includes broths, teas, clear juices (apple, white grape), and gelatin (avoid red or purple colors which can mimic blood in the colon).
+This includes broths, teas, clear juices (apple, white grape), and gelatin (avoid red or purple colours which can mimic blood in the colon).

 Bowel Preparation